elas7/monotron-duo-multiplayer/README.md

 monotron-multiplayer
 ===========

-An multiplayer online Monotron Duo made with Web Audio API and webRTC.
+A multiplayer online Monotron Duo made with Web Audio API and webRTC.

 Installation
 ----------------------------